Official ballot language

 What it means

-Should Boulder pause its efforts to buy Xcel’s system and create its own electric utility, entering back into a franchise with Xcel Energy, in exchange for certain agreements?
+Should Boulder pause its efforts to buy Xcel’s system and create its own electric utility, entering back into a franchise with Xcel Energy, a publicly traded utility company based in Minnesota.
+Energy, in exchange for certain agreements?
 (2C) Should Boulderites keep paying a portion of the Utility Occupation Tax, roughly $2 million per year through 2025, to fund projects meant to achieve 100% renewable energy and to help lower-income residents pay utility bills?
 (2D)

 If 2C doesn’t pass, 2D will be null.